 Fellows will deepen their knowledge on offensive cyber operations and cyber conflict by engaging with a range of perspectives.
 Successful applicants will investigate contemporary issues and debates on cyber operations in competition, crisis and conflict, and will build practical skills in debate and analysis.

-The Fellowship also provides an opportunity for Fellows to connect with senior officials and top international experts, participate in scenario-based discussions and exercises, and receive professional development support.
+The fellowship also provides an opportunity for Fellows to connect with senior officials and top international experts, participate in scenario-based discussions and exercises, and receive professional development support.
+Fellowship programming will include:

-• At least two in-person workshops, with the potential for additional in-person activities
+• At least two in-person workshops and one social event, with the potential for additional in-person activities, such as a field trip.
+Eight online professional development seminars.

-• Development of policy briefs, with the option to write short-form commentaries, related to the UK Cyber Effects Network areas of focus.
+• Development of policy ideas, with the option to write short-form Cyber Effects Perspectives, related to the UK Cyber Effects Network areas of focus.

-• Mentorship from the RUSI cyber and tech team in developing skills.
+• Mentorship from the RUSI cyber and tech team and senior cyber effects experts in developing skills.

 The UK Cyber Effects Network will cover reasonable travel costs for the programme’s in-person engagements.

-• Fellows must have 3-7 years of professional experience (this can include time spent on a postgraduate degree)
+• Fellows must have 3-7 years of professional experience (this can include time spent on a postgraduate degree).
+We interpret this requirement with discretion, e.g. to include those who have taken breaks for care work, but stress that this is a fellowship designed for early career professionals.

-• Fellows must be UK-based – with willingness to travel to London for in-person meetings (at least two).
+• Fellows must be UK-based – with willingness to travel to London and one other UK location for in-person meetings (at least three).
+Please note we are not able to cover travel expenses for anyone living outside the UK.

 We are committed to creating an inclusive, respectful environment where diverse perspectives are valued and welcomed.
 Fellows will represent a broad range of viewpoints and backgrounds and must therefore embrace an open mindset and voice disagreements respectfully.